-The application must include a comprehensive set of applicable environmental protection measures, including an environmental risk assessment, environmental management systems, effluent and emissions control and monitoring program, environmental monitoring program and groundwater protection and monitoring program that meet all requirements applicable to site preparation activities of REGDOC-2.9.1, Environmental Protection: Environmental Principles, Assessments and Protection Measures [22].
+The application must include a comprehensive set of applicable environmental protection measures, including an environmental risk assessment, environmental management systems, effluent and emissions control and monitoring program, environmental monitoring program and groundwater protection and monitoring program that meet all requirements applicable to site preparation activities in REGDOC-2.9.1, Environmental Protection: Environmental Principles, Assessments and Protection Measures [18].

-For site preparation, environmental monitoring consists of defining baseline characteristics and monitoring the effects of site preparation activities on the environment.
+For site preparation, environmental monitoring consists of monitoring the effects of site preparation activities on the environment.